$281.06 Million in Sales Expected for CarGurus, Inc. (NASDAQ:CARG) This Quarter

-Equities analysts forecast that CarGurus, Inc. (NASDAQ:CARG) will post sales of $281.06 million for the current quarter, according to Zacks Investment Research.
-Five analysts have provided estimates for CarGurus’ earnings.
+Analysts predict that CarGurus, Inc. (NASDAQ:CARG) will announce sales of $281.06 million for the current quarter, Zacks reports.
+Five analysts have issued estimates for CarGurus’ earnings.
 The lowest sales estimate is $278.68 million and the highest is $283.60 million.
-CarGurus posted sales of $151.55 million during the same quarter last year, which suggests a positive year-over-year growth rate of 85.5%.
-The company is expected to announce its next quarterly earnings report on Thursday, February 10th.
+CarGurus posted sales of $151.55 million during the same quarter last year, which would indicate a positive year-over-year growth rate of 85.5%.
+The company is scheduled to announce its next earnings report on Thursday, February 10th.

-According to Zacks, analysts expect that CarGurus will report full year sales of $893.08 million for the current fiscal year, with estimates ranging from $890.71 million to $895.60 million.
-For the next fiscal year, analysts expect that the firm will post sales of $1.26 billion, with estimates ranging from $1.14 billion to $1.49 billion.
-Zacks Investment Research’s sales averages are an average based on a survey of research analysts that that provide coverage for CarGurus.
+According to Zacks, analysts expect that CarGurus will report full-year sales of $893.08 million for the current fiscal year, with estimates ranging from $890.71 million to $895.60 million.
+For the next financial year, analysts forecast that the business will report sales of $1.26 billion, with estimates ranging from $1.14 billion to $1.49 billion.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of sell-side research analysts that that provide coverage for CarGurus.

-CarGurus (NASDAQ:CARG) last issued its earnings results on Monday, November 8th.
-The company reported $0.38 earnings per share for the quarter, topping the consensus estimate of $0.19 by $0.19.
-CarGurus had a net margin of 13.72% and a return on equity of 24.54%.
-During the same quarter last year, the company earned $0.30 EPS.
+CarGurus (NASDAQ:CARG) last announced its quarterly earnings results on Monday, November 8th.
+The company reported $0.38 earnings per share for the quarter, topping analysts’ consensus estimates of $0.19 by $0.19.
+CarGurus had a return on equity of 24.54% and a net margin of 13.72%.
+During the same quarter in the previous year, the business posted $0.30 EPS.

 About CarGurus